 3] Find out processor details using Control Panel

 The control panel can also give you information on your processor’s brand and model.
 Follow the below steps:

 1] From the ‘Start Menu’ search for ‘Control Panel’ and click the top result to go to the app.

 2] Now hit ‘System and Security’

 3] Go to ‘System’

-We hope by now you will be very well knowing the details of the processor installed on your system.
+We hope by now you will very well know the details of the processor installed on your system.

 These tools can provide the provides hardware configuration information about your computer easily:

 Sandra Lite | Speccy | MiTeC System Information X | BGInfo | CPU-Z | HiBit System Information | Hardware Identify.